What Is Manual Underwriting?

 The Bottom Line

 Manual underwriting is a way a lender can determine if you're likely to be able to handle mortgage payments if your credit file is thin.
-If you're considering buying a home in the future, look at your credit now.
-Consider ways to build credit before you start the homebuying process.
+If you're considering buying a home in the future, look at your credit now and consider ways to build credit before you start the homebuying process.
+You can check your credit score and report for free with Experian.